HTTPArchive/almanac.httparchive.org/src/content/en/2021/javascript.md

 Most of the compressed resources use either <a hreflang="en" href="https://www.gnu.org/software/gzip/manual/gzip.html">gzip</a> compression, <a hreflang="en" href="https://github.com/google/brotli">brotli</a> (br) compression, or a compression technique that is not set.

-{# TODO - should we have links for gzip and brotli? i think other chapters do #}

 {{ figure_markup(
   image="compression-requests.png",
   caption="Compression methods usage percentage by request.",